SrujanRaghavendraS/Eddic/README.md

 ```

 ### Install the dependencies
-Use the below command to Install the required dependencies
+Use the command to Install the required dependencies
 `npm install`

 ### Start the server
-Use the below command after Installing all the dependencies
+Use the command after Installing all the dependencies
 `npm start`

 ### Use the service